Tennessee

 Online operators must pay an annual fee of $750,000 to obtain and maintain a sports betting license in Tennessee.
 The tax rate for mobile sportsbooks in the Volunteer State is currently set at 20%.
 In addition to the usual 20% tax rate, mobile operators must also pay a 1.85% tax on the monthly handle.
 This additional tax stems from the passing of HB 1362, which was passed in 2023.

 Although Tennessee only offers mobile sports betting, it is still doing well in sports betting statistics.
-During 2024 alone, the Volunteer State accumulated just over $5.2 billion in handle and north of $97 million in tax income.
+During 2025, the Volunteer State accumulated just over $5.8 billion in handle and more than $107 million in tax income, as the TN betting market continued to grow at double-digit rates.
+Compared to the year 2024, the total betting handle was up 10.6%, and the state's tax revenue was 10.7%.

 As a side note, as of July 2023, the state has not reported the monthly revenue figures anymore, so the monthly reports include only the total handle and generated tax figures.
 These last two figures have continually improved, which indicates that the TN betting market is still steadily growing on a year-on-year basis.